FREQUENTLY ASKED QUESTIONS

 You can check your payment status online on Customer Connect.
 If that does not help, please call the automated service line at 1-866-901-3212 with any questions you have regarding your child support payments.

-4. How do I sign up for Direct Deposit?
+4. How do I sign up for direct deposit?

-Visit our Payments page for detailed instructions.
+Visit our Receiving Support page for detailed instructions.

 5. Can I sign up for Direct Deposit if I live outside of the United States?